SiyaoIsHiding/r-asymptotic-testing/README.md

 fi
 ```

+## Foreseable Challenges
+To install packages, it probably needs to set some environment variables to let R find the packages installed.

 ## Questions
 ### Packaged with r-lib/actions/setup-r and r-lib/actions/setup-r-dependencies in it or not?
 If not packaged in it, the user has to specify atime in their `r-lib/actions/setup-r-dependencies`.
 If packaged, there will be less flexibility for the user.